anasfik/Youcan_flutter_sdk/README.md

 <img alt="GitHub language count" src="https://img.shields.io/github/languages/count/anasfik/Youcan_Flutter_SDK?style=for-the-badge">
 </p></p>

 <h3><p align='center'>A wrapper into the YouCan platform API that enables developers to extend its features inside a Dart/Flutter project</p></h3>
 <br>

-**YOU CAN HELP THIS PROJECT MAINTENED CONTINUOSLY BY THE AUTHOR WITH A STAR ✨✨**
+**YOU CAN HELP THIS PROJECT MAINTAINED CONTINUOUSLY BY THE AUTHOR WITH A STAR ✨✨**

 <br><br>